Thomas Berry Award

 He was the author of many books including The Great Work: Our Way into the Future.
 Among advocates of ecospirituality, he is famous for proposing that a deep understanding of the history and functioning of the evolving universe is a necessary inspiration for our own effective response as individuals and as a species.

-The awards ceremony will be held on Sunday, November 11th at 3:00 pm at the Kathleen Clay Edwards Family Branch Library, 1420 Price Park Road.
-Mary Evelyn Tucker and John Grim, Co-Directors of the Forum on Religion and Ecology at Yale University, will be the keynote speakers.
-The event is free and open to the public.
+The awards ceremony was held on Sunday, November 11th at 3:00 pm at the Kathleen Clay Edwards Family Branch Library, 1420 Price Park Road.
+Mary Evelyn Tucker and John Grim, Co-Directors of the Forum on Religion and Ecology at Yale University, were the keynote speakers.

 For more information about Thomas Berry, check out many of the books written by or about Thomas Berry at the Greensboro Public Library.